 And that was it.
 The Brouhaha was finally over.
 Brâncuși and Duchamp had won a great victory for art importers, Steichen got his bronze and his $240 back, and the world was safe for abstraction forever!

 Of course you are.
 Because the story doesn’t end there.

-Which means that as precedent, the Brâncuși ruling is worthless.
-When it was convenient, the Customs Service’s attitude towards considering other schools of art became, “We considered it, and rejected it.”
-Less than a decade later in 1936, Customs tried to level duties on Cubist sculptures being bound for an exhibition at MoMA.
-They were slapped down, but they continued to arbitrarily enforce the Olivotti standard when they thought the political climate was favorable.
+As a precedent the Brâncuși ruling is worthless.
+When it was convenient the Customs Service’s attitude towards other schools of art became, “We considered them, and rejected them.”
+Less than a decade later in 1936 Customs tried to level duties on Cubist sculptures bound for an exhibition at the Museum of Modern Art.
+They were slapped down, but continued to arbitrarily enforce the Olivotti standard when they thought the political climate was more favorable to their arguments.